 If you are suffering from an ingrown toenail, you are constantly on guard when around friends, family, children, and pets.
 The slightest contact with the ingrown toenail can be exquisitely painful.
 Now imagine somebody stepping on that toe.

 If you develop an ingrown toenail, you may feel the need to remove the ingrown yourself.
-However, doing so can put yourself at risk for making the ingrown worse and possibly developing an infection.
+However, doing so can put you at risk of making the ingrown worse and possibly developing an infection.
 If you develop an infection you should be seen by a doctor.

 An in-office procedure may involve numbing the toe and removing a corner of the nail, a larger portion of the nail, or the entire nail.
 There are also various techniques that may be used to destroy or remove the nail root.
 This treatment prevents the recurrence of an ingrown toenail.
 Your surgeon will determine the most appropriate procedure for you.

-Don't let ingrown toenails slow you down.
-There are many options to make that area pain free.
-Feel free to reach out to us through our website or make an appointment if you have any questions.
+Don’t let ingrown toenails slow you down.
+There are many options to make that area pain-free.
+Feel free to reach out to us or make an appointment if you have any questions.